 So what exactly is Couchbase?
 It is a merger of two NoSQL technologies (an increasingly popular technology storing complex data, especially data with multiple nested levels), Membase and CouchDB, which serves as a document database.Couchbase is designed for interactive web applications.
 Its data model is flexible, and offers considerable and easy scalability, with reliable and superlative performance.

 What is Cloud migration?
 Essentially, migrating the data, applications and other elements of your business to a cloud based computing platform.Not all cloud migrations are equal, however.
-Transferring applications and data from a on-site data center and server to the unsecured public cloud is certainly one type of migration which companies with non-sensitive operations might undertake.
+Transferring applications and data from a on-site data center and server to the unsecured public cloud is one type of migration which companies with non-sensitive operations might undertake.

 However, it is just as likely for cloud migration to involve migration from one type of cloud to another – typically one that offers specialized security or services relevant to that specific data type.
-Finally, although the trend is for more and more activities to relocate to the cloud, unclouding, where data and applications are relocated back to an onsite server.
+There is also a trend for more and more activities to relocate to the cloud, a process known as unclouding; where data and applications are relocated back to an onsite server.